About Today’s Veterinary Nurse

-Portland Veterinary Specialists, Portland, Maine
+Kathi L. Smith, RVT, VTS (Oncology), Portland Veterinary Specialists, Portland, Maine

 Kathi graduated from Cosumnes River College in Sacramento, CA, in 1979.
 She is currently licensed in California and Maine.
 She has worked in many settings, from academia, at UC Davis, to referral practices in Sacramento, to her current position as senior oncology technician at Portland Veterinary Specialists in Portland, ME.

 Kathi has lectured at several conferences, including the AAHA and NAVC conferences and WVC.
 Her clinical interests include cytology, hematology, infectious diseases, hyperthyroidism in cats, and anything related to cancer.

+Ann is a 1983 graduate of Michigan State University.
+She has worked in general, emergency, and specialty practice, as well as education and management.
 Ann is active in her state, national, and specialty organizations and served on the organizing committees for the internal medicine and nutrition veterinary technician specialties.
 She has mentored over 15 fellow veterinary technician specialists.

 She has published over 45 articles in professional magazines, as well as book chapters, and is a coauthor of Nutrition and Disease Management for Veterinary Technicians and Nurses, now in its second edition.
 Ann received the 2009 Service Award for her state association (MAVT), the 2010 Achievement Award for the Academy of Internal Medicine for Veterinary Technicians (AIMVT), and the 2012 Jack L. Mara Memorial Lecture Award, presented at NAVC.

-Chief Executive Ofﬁcer
+Chief Media & Sales Officer

-Senior Vice President of Sales and Publishing
+Vice President of Media Strategy